 The more worst part is that in rural areas, more than 52% of girls are not enrolled in school.
 This is not enough, you know 67% of women as well are illiterate.

 These statistics are growing every year which affect every out country from every aspect either it is political instability or less economic growth.

-- Not enough schools at rural places as compared to their population.
+- Not enough schools in rural places as compared to their population.